partageit/vegetables/documentation/templates.md

 Vegetables provides many other tags.

-- content: the Markdown content as HTML
+- `content`: the Markdown content as HTML
-- markdown: the raw Markdown content
+- `markdown`: the raw Markdown content
-- slideMarkdown: the Markdown content, rewritten to be displayed as slideshow with remark.js
+- `slideMarkdown`: the Markdown content, rewritten to be displayed as slideshow with remark.js
-- baseUri: the relative base path to access to the root of the documentation (it is empty, or it contains `../` or `../../` according to the document path level)
+- `baseUri`: the relative base path to access to the root of the documentation (it is empty, or it contains `../` or `../../` according to the document path level)
-- timestamp: the generation date/time in the local format
+- `timestamp`: the generation date/time in the local format
-- format: the template format name used for the current generated HTML file, e.g. `default` or `slideshow`
+- `format`: the template format name used for the current generated HTML file, e.g. `default` or `slideshow`
-- autoReload: enable the automatic reload when changes are done on the document.
+- `autoReload`: enable the automatic reload when changes are done on the document.
 The Handlebars tag is replaced only in serve mode, it remains empty when it is deployed as GitHub pages for example.
-- document: the Markdown document name with relative path, for example `folder1/my-document.md`
+- `document`: the Markdown document name with relative path, for example `folder1/my-document.md`
-- currentUri: the current HTML file URI, e.g. `folder1/my-document.html` or `folder1/my-document-slideshow.html`
+- `currentUri`: the current HTML file URI, e.g. `folder1/my-document.html` or `folder1/my-document-slideshow.html`
+- `toc`: list of headings, as `{title, level, anchor}`, in order to display a table of contents
-- versions: available format versions of the current document, as a list of `{format, uri}`.
+- `versions`: available format versions of the current document, as a list of `{format, uri}`.
 For example:

 ```javascript
 [